Home

 Barnham Broom TG074053: The Skipping Block, stone once at crossroads on parish boundary, used as mounting block.

-Beechamwell TF767093: The Cowell Stone, on parish boundary near junction of Roman road & Icknield Way.
-Supposed to be part of the 'Puddingstone Trail', but actually sandstone.
+Beachamwell TF767095: The Cowell Stone, on parish boundary near junction of Roman road & Icknield Way.
+Supposed to be part of the 'Puddingstone Track', but actually sandstone, not a conglomerate rock.

 TG174431: Boulder half-buried in bank outside wall at south corner of churchyard; another against north wall within churchyard, though probably not on original site.